JoaoNM/Bayesian-ML/index.md

 ## Naive Monte Carlo Approach

 Monte Carlo [methods](https://en.wikipedia.org/wiki/Monte_Carlo_method) are a very large class of algorithms designed to deduce probability by relying on repeatedly random sampling and drawing a numerical result.
-This approach can be applied to our problem, where we run the Monte Carlo problem scenario numerous times, and always stick to one of the two strategies and then we can compare the number of wins to the losses.
+This approach can be applied to our problem, where we run the Monty Carlo problem scenario numerous times, and always stick to one of the two strategies and then we can compare the number of wins to the losses.

 ~~~javascript
 // language: javascript